lemmadriaga/Studeezy/README.md

 - **Interactive Features**: Add tools for creating study groups, live Q&A, and interactive forums.
 - **Expanding Content**: Include video tutorials, quizzes, and other learning tools.

+---

+## Pull and Run in Android Studio

+To pull and run the Studeezy project in Android Studio, follow these steps:

+### 1. Clone the Repository
+- Open **Android Studio**.
+- Go to **File > New > Project from Version Control**.
+- Select **Git** and enter the repository URL.
+- Choose your directory and click **Clone**.

+### 2. Open the Project
+- Once the project is cloned, Android Studio will open the project automatically.
+- If not, you can open it manually by going to **File > Open** and selecting the project folder.

+### 3. Sync the Project
+- Once the project is open, Android Studio may prompt you to sync the project with Gradle.
+Click **Sync Now** to download necessary dependencies and libraries.

+### 4. Set Up the Emulator or Device
+- Ensure you have an Android emulator or a physical device connected.
+- Go to **Tools > AVD Manager** to set up an emulator, or connect your device via USB and enable developer mode.

+### 5. Run the Project
+- Select your device or emulator from the target device dropdown.
+- Click on the **Run** button (green triangle) in the toolbar.
+- The project will build and launch on the selected device.

+### 6. Troubleshooting (if needed)
+- If there are any issues with Gradle sync or dependencies, you may need to check the **build.gradle** files and ensure that all necessary libraries are included.
+- You can also try **File > Invalidate Caches / Restart** if the IDE behaves unexpectedly.